tesshuflower/samples/policy/README.md

-If the managed cluster (or hub) has the label `acm-pv-dr=backup` then the oadp-hdr-app-backup policy is propagated to this cluster for an application backup schedule.
-This cluster produces applications backups.
+If the managed cluster (or hub) has the label `acm-pv-dr=backup` then the oadp-hdr-app-backup policy is propagated to this cluster for an application backup schedule and the cluster produces application backups.

 Make sure the `hdr-app-configmap`'s backup schedule resource settings are properly set before applying this policy.

 This policy is enforced by default.

+The  policy also informs on any backup configuration error.

 This policy creates a velero schedule to all managed clusters with a label `acm-pv-dr=backup`.